 1 teaspoon vanilla extract

 200gr white chocolate pieces (chunks or chips)

 4 tablespoons clear honey

 Use a pestle and a mortar or coffee grinder (or a small food processor) to finely ground the sesame seeds.
 Take care not to overgrind them, otherwise they could turn into sesame seed butter.

-In a large bowl, whisk the flour, baking powder, baking soda, salt, cinnamon, aniseed and turmeric together.
+In a large bowl, whisk the flour, ground sesame seeds, baking powder, baking soda, salt, cinnamon, aniseed and turmeric together.
 Set aside.

 In a separate large bowl, add in the melted butter, brown sugar and white sugar and beat together with a hand-held electric whisk (or using a stand mixer fitted with the paddle attachment) for about 2–3 minutes or until the mixture is smooth and fluffy.
-Add the eggs and the vanilla extract and beat once more.
+Add the eggs, vanilla extract, orange blossom and honey beat once more.

 In one batch, add the flour and mix on a low speed until everything is incorporated – be careful not to overmix as this will make the cookies quite tough.
 Pour in the chocolate chunks and mix one last time.
 Cover the bowl with cling film and leave to rest in the fridge for a minimum of 2 and up to 24 hours.